nasa/ow_autonomy/ow_plexil/src/plans/README.md

   publishes two visualization topics which are described in testing plans below.

-* FaultHandlingPatternN: A series of illustrative fault-handling patterns.

 * Lander operation library.
-There is a (library) plan for each lander operation, and each takes the arguments (interface variables) as required for the operation.
+There is a (library) plan for each lander operation (ROS action), and each takes the arguments (interface variables) as required for the operation.
 While these operations can be directly invoked as PLEXIL commands, these library plans wrap the command to provide the following features:

   - The command is invoked as a SynchronousCommand, which means the plan waits for it to complete before the plan itself finishes.